Ventriloquist (character)

 The Ventriloquist is the name of multiple supervillains appearing in American comic books and other media published by DC Comics.
-All of the Ventriloquist's versions are enemies of Batman, belonging to the collective of adversaries that make up Batman's rogues gallery.
+All of the Ventriloquist's versions are enemies of Batman, belonging to the collective of adversaries that make up Batman's rogues' gallery.

 The character has been featured in various media adaptations, such as feature films, television series and video games.
-Andrew Sellon portrays a new version of the character in the television series Gotham.
+Real-life ventriloquist Andrew Sellon portrays a new version of the character in the television series Gotham.
 In the fifth season, he finds the dummy Scarface and becomes the Ventriloquist.

 Publication history

 There are currently three incarnations of the Ventriloquist: the first and original incarnation, Arnold Wesker, first appeared in Detective Comics #583 (February 1988) and was created by John Wagner, Alan Grant, and Norm Breyfogle; the second Ventriloquist, Peyton Riley, was introduced in Detective Comics #827 (March 2007) by Paul Dini and Don Kramer; in September 2011, The New 52 rebooted DC's continuity and, in this new timeline, the third and final incarnation of the character was introduced, Shauna Belzer, first appearing in Batgirl #20 (July 2013), as created by Gail Simone and Fernando Pasarin.